 Each skill competition has an SMT responsible for its management.
 It comprises the Skill Competition Manager (SCM), Chief Expert (CE), and Deputy Chief Expert (DCE).
+Each member of the SMT shall be from a different country/region.

 The Skill Management Team is responsible for the proper preparation and conduct of the skill competition, for compliance with Competition Rules, and for implementing its own decisions and those of the Competitions Committee.